12 8 3 1

 If a player remains in check and has no way to defend himself, either by covering himself with another piece, moving the king or capturing the opponent’s piece, this player loses the game, he is in checkmate.

 How to play chess?
-(III): Draw and resign
+(V): Draw and resign

 There are different ways to get “draw” in chess.
 One of them can be after a player makes a move then one of the players proposes the draw and it is the opponent’s decision whether to accept them or not.